The Ancient Greeks

 After the fall of the Roman Empire, numerous foreign invaders came and went, each influencing the Provençal winemaking tradition.
 But it wasn't until the Middle Ages that winemaking in the Provence saw serious growth.
 This was due to monks in the local abbeys who were producing rosé wines as a source of revenue for the monasteries.

-By the time the Romans arrived there in 125 BC, the rosé wine produced in the area had a premium reputation across the Mediterranean.
-The Romans introduced red wines, but rosé held firm in the area they called “Provincia Romana” - today's Provence.
+By the time the Romans arrived in 125 BC, the rosé wine produced in the area had a premium reputation across the Mediterranean.
+The Romans introduced red wines, but rosé held firm in the area they called “Provincia Nostra” - today's Provence.

 A wine of kings